manojjsm/austerejs/README.md

 1. Code that fails to run in strict mode may be reliant on the (awful) silent error behavior of standard ES5.
 2. ES5 code written in strict mode will be easier to convert to ES6, since you won't have issues with ambiguous syntax or new OO keywords that are coming to javascript (*e.g.,* ```private, protected, implements,``` etc.).

 Do see the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode) if any of this is news.
+And [this article](http://www.yuiblog.com/blog/2010/12/14/strict-mode-is-coming-to-town/) by Crockford is worth the read.

 ## Syntax is clear and explicit.